-Q: Are volunteers trained?
+Q: Are summer camp volunteers trained?

-A: Yes, volunteer training is mandatory.
+A: Yes, volunteer training is mandatory for our summer camps.
 Volunteers must attend a full day of training prior to the camp session on topics such as working with children, child abuse prevention and detection, handling behavior problems, medical concerns at camp, and how to be silly.
 In addition, volunteers are given a comprehensive training manual and are assigned online training videos to watch prior to the camp sessions.
 The weekend before the campers arrive, volunteers receive an additional day-of training at the campsite on safety, emergency procedures, medical issues, and working as a team.
 Staff are trained on the “rule of threes”, which is our official policy that staff/volunteers may never be alone with a camper, except in very unusual circumstances (eg, emergency).